cdhs-bha-data-services-sys/co-care-directory/README.md

 ### Manual deployment

-You can start here if the First Time instructions have been run on the AWS Account from any computer at anytime before this.
+These steps might need to be run if an automatic deployment fails, a prior state of the application needs to be restored, or if you're setting up a dev AWS Account.
+These assume that the First Time instructions have been run on the AWS Account from _any_ computer _onece_ before this (i.e. most likely has been).

+1. Clone the repo and set to the tag or branch you want to deploy.
+1. Build the dev/deploy tools Docker container: `docker build -t coloradodigitalservice/co-care-directory .`
-1. Launch a terminal in the dev container from the root of the code base: `docker run -it -v $PWD:/app --rm coloradodigitalservice/co-care-directory bash` (TODO: Remove directory mapping after state is stored centrally)
+1. Launch a terminal in the dev container from the root of the code base: `docker run -it --rm coloradodigitalservice/co-care-directory bash`
-1. Navigate to: `cd infra/aws/infra`
 1. Set `export TF_VAR_bucket_name="<S3 bucket name>"` with a [valid name](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) of the S3 bucket where built app files will be stored.
 This must be unique across all of AWS.
 1. (optional) Set `export TF_VAR_domains='["domain1.com","domain2.org"]'` with the domains, with primary domain first
    - If no domains specified, it'll just use a CloudFront generated domain
+   - The order of the domains needs to be the same _every_ time
 1. Set `export AWS_ACCESS_KEY_ID="<your AWS user's access key ID>"`
 1. Set `export AWS_SECRET_ACCESS_KEY="<your AWS secret access key>"`
-1. Setup Terraform: `terraform init -backend-config="bucket=${TF_VAR_bucket_name}-terraform-state" -backend-config="dynamodb_table=${TF_VAR_bucket_name}-terraform-state"`
-1. Build the infrastructure:  `terraform apply` and then type `yes`
-1. Navigate back to the base of the repository: `cd ../../..`
-1. Build the apps: `npm run build`
+1. Run the deployment `sh ci/publish_build.sh`
-1. Deploy the app's files: `aws s3 sync build/. s3://$TF_VAR_bucket_name --delete`
-1. Get the URL: `terraform output` and then navigate to one of the URLs in your browser
-1. Take down the site: `terraform destroy` (TODO: Remove this when state is stored centrally)